Types of Aid

 Flora Brown Award

 The Flora Brown Award provides $10,000 for selected students entering as new matriculants and has a 2.75 grade point average requirement in order for the scholarship to be renewed in a subsequent year.
-Prior recipients are not bound by the grade point average requirement.
 The award is good for up to eight semesters of full-time enrollment (nine if in a 4.5 year program of study) and will be renewed automatically as long as recipients continue to make satisfactory progress toward a degree and the GPA requirement, if applicable.
 Flora Brown was the first student to register for the Ithaca Conservatory of Music, signing up on September 19, 1892.
 She also was the first graduate to give money to Ithaca, contributing the first dollar toward the $500,000 needed for an endowment.

 Ithaca College Merit Scholarship